 Is it Endometriosis or IBS?

-Previously, Women’s Care Florida discussed the symptoms, diagnosis, and treatment of endometriosis, a painful condition that affects over five million women in the US.
+Previously, Women’s Care discussed the symptoms, diagnosis, and treatment of endometriosis, a painful condition that affects over five million women in the US.
 However, irritable bowel syndrome has similar symptoms.
 How do you know if you have endometriosis or IBS?
 Menstruation can intensify these symptoms.
 Therefore, many confuse endometriosis with other conditions such as period cramps or IBS.

 Like IBS, endometriosis can cause abdominal pain and cramping.
 In addition, you can experience changes in the appearance and frequency of bowel movements.
 Having a better understanding of the main differences between endometriosis and IBS can help you determine the right diagnosis.
-If you suffer from severe pain during menstruation or changes in bowel habits, talk to your doctor, or make an appointment with the specialists at Women’s Care Florida.
+If you suffer from severe pain during menstruation or changes in bowel habits, talk to your doctor, or make an appointment with the specialists at Women’s Care.

 What is endometriosis?